 In the spirit of Humanics, we ask you to respect the wishes of your close community members and act accordingly within individual departments, offices, and buildings.

-Springfield College will no longer require pre-arrival, or arrival testing for domestic or international students; surveillance testing of students and employees is also no longer required.
-Students who have tested positive should notify the Health Center (firstname.lastname@example.org); employees should notify their supervisor.
-A confirmatory COVID-19 PCR test is not required; a photo of the results of a home test will be accepted as documentation for both students and employees.
+Springfield College does not require pre-arrival, or arrival testing for domestic or international students; surveillance testing of students and employees is also not required.
+Students who test positive should notify the Health Center (firstname.lastname@example.org); employees should notify their supervisor.

-Drop-in PCR testing is not available at this time.
-Instead, individuals with COVID-19 symptoms or exposure may make same-day appointments at the Health Center (413-748-3175) to take a rapid antigen test or are encouraged to test at home prior to coming to campus.
-Employees are encouraged to contact their primary care provider or utilize community testing sites.
-A limited number of free rapid antigen tests are available from the Health Center on a first-come, first-served basis.
+Drop-in PCR testing is not available at the Health Center.
+Instead, individuals with COVID-19 symptoms or exposure may make appointments at the Health Center (413-748-3175) to take a rapid antigen test or are encouraged to test at home prior to coming to campus.
+Employees are encouraged to contact their primary care provider, utilize community testing sites, or take a rapid antigen test.

 We will continue to follow the guidelines put forth by the CDC and the Commonwealth of Massachusetts regarding contact tracing.
-Springfield College will conduct contact tracing for any student who tests positive from a campus-provided test.
-Students and employees should follow the requirements of their local department of health for notification of their positive test results from any rapid/antigen home test.
+Any student who tests positive from a campus-provided test is responsible for notifying close contacts.

-Any student or employee (regardless of their vaccination status) who tests positive for COVID-19 is required to isolate for five full days prior to being released from isolation.
-Day 0 is the date of the positive test, Day 1 is the first full day of isolation.
-An appropriate quarantine/isolation living space will be designated for students as needed.
+Any student or employee (regardless of their vaccination status) who tests positive for COVID-19 is required to self-isolate for five full days prior to being released from isolation.
+Day 0 is the date of the positive test or onset of symptoms, Day 1 is the first full day of isolation.

-Students/employees may return to campus/leave isolation after five days if they were symptom-free or their symptoms have resolved (e.g., feel well enough to return to class/work, and without fever for 24 hours), but they must adhere to strict mask wearing for the following five days (days 6-10).
+- Students/employees may leave self-isolation/return to campus after five days if they are symptom-free or their symptoms have resolved (e.g., feel well enough to return to class/work, and without fever for 24 hours), but they must adhere to strict mask wearing for the following five days (days 6-10).
 In this instance, high quality masks must be worn at all times, except for when a student is alone in their own residence hall room/apartment; employees must wear that mask at all times, even when alone in their office.